fieldsmadisone/fieldsmadisone.github.io/README.md

         <div class="section-header">
           <div>
             <div class="section-kicker">Contact</div>
-            <h2 class="section-title">Let’s start a conversation</h2>
+            <h2 class="section-title">Let us talk about your search challenges</h2>
           </div>
           <p class="section-subtitle">
-            Share a bit about your organization, goals, or challenges.
-I’ll follow up with ways we can work together.
+            Share a bit about your team, your product or service, and what you want organic search to do for you.
           </p>
         </div>